Hangar Door Parameters

 Opening speeds: Operating velocity range for safe/efficient travel, e.g., 0.5-1.6 ft/s/0.16-0.5 m/s

-Drive systems: Drive mechanism and control specifications, e.g., motors, warning systems, control panels
+Drive system: Drive mechanism and control specifications, e.g., motors, warning systems, control panels

-At Spec-Dor, our engineers can discuss hangar door specs in terms that suit you, from a deep technical dive, to plain language explanation with real world examples.
-It’s part of our commitment to Radical Collaboration!
+At Spec-Dor, our engineers discuss hangar door specs in terms that suit your needs, from a deep technical dive, to plain language explanation with real world examples.
+It’s part of our commitment to start-to-finish Radical Collaboration!